Research Foundation

 Are Calculated

-Each task in our database has both a physical multiplier (derived from MET values) and a cognitive multiplier (based on mental load research).
+Every task in our database carries two scores: a physical multiplier from MET values and a cognitive multiplier from the mental load tiers above.
+But a task only gets one final multiplier.
+Here's how we pick it.

 The Effective Multiplier